calculator

 Total SSP Payable: £0.00

-You can claim it for up to 28 weeks in a row, as long as your sick notes keep rolling in.
-If you manage to stay healthy for 56 days straight, your “sickness clock” resets.
-So if you get knocked out by the flu again after two months of being fine, boom, you can claim another 28 weeks.
+You can claim SSP for up to 28 consecutive weeks, provided you continue to submit the necessary sick notes.
+If you manage to stay healthy for 56 days, your “sickness clock” resets.
+So, if you fall ill again after two months, you can start a fresh 28-week entitlement.

-If your job doesn’t top up your sick pay, though, even this tiny bump is better than nothing.
-So yeah, knowing the rules, how to claim, and what you’ll actually get paid is kinda important.
-Being off sick is stressful enough without money worries piling on.
+If your employer doesn’t provide enhanced sick pay, this small increase is still welcome.
+Knowing the rules, how to claim, and what you’ll receive is important.
+Being off sick is stressful enough without worrying about missing pay.

 What is Statutory Sick Pay (SSP)?

-Statutory Sick Pay (SSP) in the UK means that if you’re too sick to work, your employer has to pay you for up to 28 weeks.
-This isn’t like those company sick pay schemes that vary widely; SSP is the government’s standard, the same for everyone.
-If you manage to stay healthy for 56 days after being off sick, your SSP “counter” resets.
-Fresh start.
+SSP ensures that if you’re too ill to work, your employer pays you for up to 28 weeks.
+Unlike company-specific sick pay schemes, SSP is standard across the UK.
+If you stay healthy for 56 days after a period of sickness, your SSP entitlement resets, giving you a fresh start.

 How is Statutory Sick Pay (SSP) calculated in the UK, and what are the current rates?